 In 2010, URS acquired the Scott Wilson Group—a global integrated design and engineering consultancy based in the United Kingdom.
 The addition of Scott Wilson allowed us to significantly enhance our resources and capabilities in key United Kingdom and Ireland infrastructure markets.
 We also expanded our presence in Continental Europe, the Middle East, China and India.

 In May 2012, URS acquired Flint Energy Services—one of North America’s leading providers of production, construction and maintenance services to the oil and gas industry.
 The acquisition enabled URS to provide life-cycle services for the full range of upstream, midstream and downstream projects in both the conventional and unconventional oil and gas markets, including the development and production of oil shales, tight oil, and oil sands.

 URS was acquired by AECOM in October, 2014.
 Together AECOM and URS are one of the world’s premier, fully integrated infrastructure and support services firms.
 We design, build, finance, and operate infrastructure assets in more than 150 countries around the world—across a broad range of markets including transportation, facilities, environmental, energy, water, and government services.
-Our nearly 100,000 employees blend technical expertise with local knowledge to deliver innovations that have a positive physical, social, and environmental impact on our world.
+Today, listed on the Fortune 500 as one of America’s largest companies, AECOM’s talented employees — including architects, engineers, designers, planners, scientists and management professionals — now serve clients in more than 150 countries around the world.